yotamsali/MinesweeperSolver/README.md

 2. Solves deterministic solutions in 0-1 variables (using Gaussian elimination).
 3. In case program doesn't recognize deterministic cell, it makes the best guess over a clear cell.
 Guessing is done when no deterministic cell is detected, and in a probability-based method.
-Deeper explaination is inside module comments.
+Deeper explanation is within source comments.

 ### MinesweeperSolver
 Main program.
 Runs the program logic.